-- Federal Pell Grant Program: Builds off the bipartisan Pell Plus Act of 2023 (Rep. Joyce (R-OH) and Rep. Kilmer (D-WA)) to establish a "Pell Plus" program, which provides enhanced Pell Grants to students enrolled in eligible bachelor's degree programs during their junior and senior years, provided they are on track for on-time completion.
-IHEs participating in Pell Plus must also ensure their programs value-added earnings clear a set threshold, similar to the Bipartisan Workforce Pell Act (Reps.
-Stefanik (R-NY), DeSaulnier (D-CA), Foxx (R-NC), Scott (D-VA)). - Campus-Based Aid Programs: Sunsets the Federal Supplemental Education Opportunity Grant program and the Leveraging Education Assistance Program and replaces them with a new performance-based "PROMISE" grant program. - Funding Formula: Similar to the existing campus-based aid programs, PROMISE Grants are determined by a formula to the institution.
+- Federal Pell Grant Program: Caps the maximum Pell grant award at the median cost of college. - Campus-Based Aid Programs: Replaces the Leveraging Education Assistance Program with a new performance-based "PROMISE" grant program. - Funding Formula: Similar to the existing campus-based aid programs, PROMISE Grants are determined by a formula to the institution.
 The PROMISE Grant formula rewards colleges for strong earnings outcomes, low tuition, and enrolling and graduating low-income students.
 The maximum amount an IHE can receive under the PROMISE program each year is capped at \$5,000 per federal student aid recipient. - Flexible Use of Funds: Provides IHEs flexibility to use funds to improve college affordability, college access, and student successes in ways that best suit the needs of their students and the institution.
-IHEs are required to report and evaluate how funds are used, as well as disseminate best practices based on those evaluations. - Source of Funding: PROMISE Grants would be funded first using risk-sharing payments made by IHEs under Title III of the bill; if such funds are insufficient, the bill authorizes approximately \$2 billion in funds currently appropriated for the campus-based aid programs to cover the shortfall.
-If funding is still insufficient after risk-sharing payments and discretionary appropriations are applied, the Secretary is authorized to prioritize grants based on the percentage of low-income students enrolled at the IHE.
+IHEs are required to report and evaluate how funds are used, as well as disseminate best practices based on those evaluations.
+Allows IHEs eligible for PROMISE Grants to use 100 percent of their funding received under the Supplemental Educational Opportunity Grants and Federal Work-Study programs for PROMISE grant purposes. - Source of Funding: PROMISE Grants would be funded using reimbursements made by IHEs under Title III of the bill and other Title IV funds that are currently returned

+Page 2 of 10 February 6, 2024 to ED.
+If such funds are insufficient, the Secretary is authorized to prioritize grants based on the percentage of low-income students enrolled at the IHE.